ashwini0529/power-shell/README.md

 ```
 sh python-tornado.sh
 ```
-##If you would like to this repository, please send us a pull request.
+##If you would like to contribute to this repository, please send us your changes as a pull request.